James Miller (religious brother): Life

 James Alfred Miller was born premature on September 21, 1944, to farmers in Stevens Point, Wisconsin; his siblings included his brothers Bill and Ralph and sisters Pat Richter and Louise Shafranski.
-Miller l of weighed almost four pounds upon birth but later would stand at six feet two inches and weigh 220 pounds.
+Miller weighed almost four pounds upon birth but later would stand at six feet two inches and weigh 220 pounds.
 He grew up in Custer.
 He was noted for having a boisterous laugh that could startle people in his adulthood.

-Miller first attended grammar school in his area before he entered Pacelli High School in.
+Miller first attended grammar school in his area before he entered Pacelli High School.
 It was while a freshman that he first met the De La Salle Brothers.
 In September 1959, he entered the juniorate in Missouri and was then admitted as a postulant into the order in 1962.
 He commenced his novitiate in August 1962, then assumed the habit and the religious name "Leo William."
 He would later resume using his baptismal name like some of his confreres.
 He received a master's degree in Spanish from Saint Mary's University of Minnesota in Winona.

 Miller first worked for three years as a teacher in Cretin High School, now called Cretin-Derham Hall High School (CDH), where he taught Spanish and English in addition to religious education.
 He also oversaw maintenance and coached football.
 Miller made his perpetual vows in August 1969.

 In 1969, he was sent to Bluefields, Nicaragua, where he taught in schools until 1974 when he was sent to Puerto Cabezas and helped build an industrial arts and vocational complex.
 Under his leadership as director, the school at which he taught grew from 300 to 800 students.
 He also accepted the task of supervising the construction of ten new rural schools.
 However, his superiors later ordered him to leave Nicaragua in July 1979 due to the Sandinistas revolution that had broken out.
 This was exacerbated due to Miller's work with the Somoza government on education initiatives, which placed him at immediate risk of being a Sandinistas victim.
 Miller maintained distant ties to the Somoza government because he saw that as an excellent chance to have the government expand the schools according to his former classmate and confrere Francis Carr.
 But some residents took his cordial relations with the government as tacit support, which came to concern his superiors.
 This grew after Miller received threats to the point that the Sandinistas placed his name on a list of people to be "dealt with."